 Where to Stay: Hotel Viking

-Winter is an excellent time for a short city break—especially if you’re not really interested in winter sports.
+Winter in New England is an excellent time for a short city break—especially if you’re not really interested in winter sports.

-The small, hip city of Burlington, Vermont is such an awesome destination (we’re biased since we live here currently) with so much to do.
+The small, hip city of Burlington, Vermont is such an awesome destination (I’m biased since I lived there for several years) with so much to do.
 And there’s a lot to do indoors, which might be key in the coldest winter months.

-Walk up and down Church St. and pop into any shop that catches your eye.
+Walk up and down Church Street and pop into any shop that catches your eye.
 There are also plenty of excellent restaurants lining this pedestrian avenue and many cozy coffee shops, bars and pubs, too.
 The Whiskey Room will make you feel like you’ve stepped straight into Britain.
 Want to warm up with a cup of coffee?
-New Moon Cafe has a roaring fireplace and comfortable, ample seating and yummy vegetarian dishes.
+Vivid Coffee, one of many great coffee shops in Burlington, has a roaring fireplace and comfortable, ample seating and yummy vegetarian dishes.
 Later, you can create a DIY tour of all the local craft breweries.

 Don’t Miss in Burlington: Lake Champlain.
 In mid-winter, this mini “Great Lake” might even be frozen over.

 Boston in winter is likely going to focus on indoor pursuits.
-Might we recommend the museums and galleries?
+Might I recommend the museums and galleries?
 There are dozens.
-The science museum is one of our personal favorites, and the aquarium is always incredibly fun, too.
+The science museum is one of my personal favorites, and the aquarium is always terrific, too.

 Where to Stay: The Lenox

-Seriously though, Stowe is incredibly quaint and postcard-perfect, especially in the winter months.
-Dine at many of the stellar restaurants, stroll through the snow in the village, or go cross-country skiing at the Trapp Family Lodge.
+Seriously though, the small town of Stowe is incredibly quaint and postcard-perfect, especially in the winter months; it’s one of the best winter towns in New England.
+Dine at any of the stellar restaurants, stroll through the snow in the village along Main Street, or enjoy cross-country skiing and sleigh rides at the Trapp Family Lodge.

-City breaks are definitely a good choice for winter weekend getaways in New England.
-Hartford fits the bill.
-There are many museums, historic homes, and other spots ideal for staying indoors on a cold day.
+City breaks are definitely a good choice for winter weekend getaways in New England and Hartford fits the bill.
+There are many museums, historic homes, and other spots ideal for staying indoors and out of the winter weather.
 In this capital city, there’s a great deal of history, including the Mark Twain House and the Harriet Beecher Stowe Center.

 But in late winter, you can actually experience a bit of spring come early in Hartford.
 In mid-March, the Elizabeth Park Conservancy hosts a Spring Greenhouse Show where you can walk through beautiful, vibrant flowers.
 It’s a great respite from the cold and an exciting look into what spring will soon bring in spades!